ofersadan85/il_tz/README.md

 > **Warning**
 > Verify the latest version number on [crates.io](https://crates.io/crates/il_tz).

-## Example
+## Rust Example

-This example shows how to convert an integer to a TZ, how to convert a string to a TZ, and validating them.
+This example shows how to convert an integer to a `TZ`, how to convert a string to a `TZ`, and validating them.

 ```rust
 use il_tz::{int2tz, str2tz, tz2str, validate};